-If you have any more questions on this area or would like to speak to somebody about drugs, have a look at the links or search for your local services in the blue box below.
-Alternatively you can always contact your public health nurse.
+If you have any more questions on this area or would like to speak to somebody about this topic, have a look at the links or search for your local services in the blue box below.
+Alternatively you can always contact your Public Health Nurse (School Nurse).

 Find out what services are available to you in your area.
 Remember your school nurse is always there to give you confidential help and support.